joey00072/ARIA/README.md

 - you do batched generation, find some way to do this
 - tool use should need structured output need cold start data for it

 ## 3. Expectation Guided Tree Search
 The expectation value of the known answer sequence $Y$ can be determined by analyzing the probability distributions of generated tokens.
 We define the approach as follows:

+what dose this do?
+for given know input x and answer y. find cot t that lead to y.

 ### Algorithm:
 1. **Generate $n$ Samples**